yonggqiii/it5100a-notes/src/typeclasses/sections/exercises.md

 data LitNumExpr = -- ...
 data AddExpr = -- ...
 ```

-While still being able to apply `eval` on any of those
+while still being able to apply `eval` on any of those
 expressions:

 ``` haskell